Amsterdam/vector_tiles_t_rex/README.md

 - Run T-Rex tileserver:
 `docker-compose run -p 6767:6767 t_rex serve --config  /var/config/config.toml`

-or to use the new mview
+or to use the new mviews

-`docker-compose run -p 6767:6767 t_rex serve --config  /var/config/topo_wm.tomls`
+`docker-compose run -p 6767:6767 t_rex serve --config  /var/config/topo_wm.toml`

 - Then go to :